ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - There will be three post assignments (due at the end of each month: Sep, Oct, Nov).
 - Posts are mastery-oriented goals.
+- You will have to write three posts based on three of the five major course themes:
+  + Data Visualization
+  + Data Manipulation (reshaping, wrangling, formatting, tidying)
+  + Programming for data analysis
+  + Data Technologies
+  + Reporting Tools
 - Each post is worth 5%
 - You will have the opportunity to expand your knowledge, researching a specific topic, and going further from what will be covered in the course.
 - See the [posts](posts) section to know more about them.